deargle/deargle.github.io/_posts/2021-12-30-paypal-secure-webhook-hash.md

 ---
-title: Securing paypal "smart button" client via shared-secret hash signatures
+title: Securing paypal "smart buttons" via shared-secret hash signatures
 description: >
   The paypal javascript client by default is totally open to integrity attacks.
   That's a problem if paypal orders trigger webhooks that do business logic.